Optima Foot and Ankle

 Laura Schweger, DPM, and Evan M. Ross, DPM, the highly-trained podiatrists at Optima Foot and Ankle, offer a variety of conservative and surgical treatments for flat feet.
-They can also fit you for custom orthotics at their practice location in Bend, Oregon.
+They can also fit you for custom orthotics at their practice locations in Bend, Oregon and Redmond, Oregon.
 If you have flat feet that cause pain or interfere with your physical activities, call the office or book an appointment online today.

 Flat feet are a common and typically painless condition that develops when the arches on the inside of your feet fall flat.
 This allows the entire sole of your foot to touch the ground when you stand up.

 Pain in the ball of your foot and a feeling like you’re standing on a pebble may be due to a neuroma.
 The expert podiatrists at Optima Foot and Ankle diagnose and treat both flat feet and neuromas.

 There are many types of flat feet.
 The most common is called flexible flat foot, which occurs when the arches of your feet don’t develop as they normally would during childhood.
 All children have flat feet when they’re born.
 Flexible flat foot persists throughout adolescence and adulthood and often worsens over time.